11.8: Multiple Sclerosis

 Multiple sclerosis (MS) is a disease of the central nervous system that involves demyelination and neurodegeneration.
-MS is the most common disabling neurological disease of young adults with symptom onset generally occurring between the ages of 20 to 40 years.
+MS is the most common disabling neurological disease of young adults.
+Symptom onset generally occurs between the ages of 20 and 40 years.
 It affects about 2.5 million people worldwide.
 Symptoms of MS include muscle weakness (often in the hands and legs), tingling and burning sensations, numbness, chronic pain, coordination and balance problems, fatigue, vision problems, and difficulty with bladder control (Figure 15).
 People with MS also may feel depressed and have trouble thinking clearly (NINDS, 2023b).

 Infographic of symptoms in Multiple Sclerosis.